This post contains a complete list of thyroid medication names based on the thyroid hormone content of the medication.

 Can you get other types of thyroid medications if you live in another country?

-There are also online pharmacies which can provide you with medications but the good ones require a prescription from your Doctor.
+There are also online pharmacies that can provide you with medications but the good ones require a prescription from your Doctor.

 If you don’t have a specific medication available to you, or if the price is cheaper elsewhere, you may be able to fax over a prescription from your Doctor and have that medication mailed to you directly.